NicholasFarrow/nicholasfarrow.github.io/_posts/2020-06-17-Cryptography-in-Bitcoin-with-C.md

 5. Add these 4 bytes to the end of the extended private key in step 1.
 6. Convert to base58 (you can reuse the function from earlier)

+🧠 I will leave this as an excercise for now, as it is almost identical to the bitcoin address creation scheme.
 If everything goes right then your WIF private key should begin with a `5`.
 For more details see [wiki/Wallet_import_format](https://en.bitcoin.it/wiki/Wallet_import_format).

 In the Electrum/Electron wallets you can load your WIF like this:
 ![Wallet demo](/assets/images/electroncash.png)